 Start-up of an automatic control valve requires that proper procedures be followed.
 Time must be allowed for the valve to react to adjustments and the system to stabilize.
-The objective is to bring the valve into service in a controlled manner to protect the system from damaging overpressure.
+The objective is to bring the valve into service in a controlled manner to protect the system from damaging over-pressure.

 - 1. Prior to installation, flush line to remove debris. - 2.
 Install valve so the flow arrow matches flow through the line, and gauges to monitor valve inlet and outlet pressures.
 A Position Indicator can be installed to provide visual indication of valve position and operation without disassembly. - 3.
 Install isolation valves upstream and downstream of the main valve. - 4.
+Connect solenoid wiring leads to desired switching device, using safe, standard electrical practices. - 5.
+Close upstream and downstream isolation valves. - 6.
 Open the isolation ball valves in the control tubing if so equipped.
-Failure to open these will prevent the valve from functioning properly.

-5. Install pressure gauges at locations upstream and downstream of the valve.
+Failure to open these will prevent the valve from functioning properly. - 7.
+Install pressure gauges at locations upstream and downstream of the valve.